Yagavi1994/Siihraz-Shades/README.md

 ![Reviews](https://i.ibb.co/MgWbDrX/Screenshot-2024-02-08-at-10-45-10-am.png)

 #### Portfolio:
 The portfolio page consists of masonry grid of images of makeup artist's clients to display her work.
 The images can be clicked to open and view.
 Below that, there will be a youtube video of the makeup artist working with her client.
+The masonry grid was made to present the portfolio pictures in a attractive way to the audience.

 ![Portfolio](https://i.ibb.co/Bsv7mTz/Screenshot-2024-02-08-at-10-48-14-am.png)
 ![Video](https://i.ibb.co/SK1Hpkq/Screenshot-2024-02-08-at-10-48-36-am.png)